 Yes, Boeing moved to MBE which has eliminated the drawing even as a supporting document.

-I am sure the PLM (Product Lifecycle Management) folks quickly found that trying to keep track of two synchronized files daunting.
-So, they decided to eliminate the drawing all together and replace it with what?
+I am sure the PLM (Product Lifecycle Management) folks quickly found that trying to keep track of two synchronized files, the 3D model and drawing daunting.
+Actually these were not drawings, they were AIDs (Associated Information Documents) based on the 3D Model.
+So, they decided to eliminate the AID all together and replace it with what?
 Sadly, all PLM geniuses and Infotech gurus think all CAD systems are the same and they must design a PLM system around the CAD system.
 OMG, that is insanity!

 Let me introduce the PMI (Product Manufacturing Information).